-In December 2004, we issued an aggregate of \$125 million of 0.75% Convertible Senior Subordinated Notes maturing December 1, 2024 (the "Notes") in a private offering pursuant to Rule 144A under the Securities Act of 1933, as amended.
+In December 2004, we issued an aggregate of \$125 million Notes maturing December 1, 2024 in a private offering pursuant to Rule 144A under the Securities Act of 1933, as amended.
 In connection with issuing the Notes, we incurred debt issuance costs of \$4.3 million, consisting primarily of the initial purchasers' discount and costs related to legal, accounting, and printing, which are being amortized over five years.
 We used the net proceeds for working capital and general corporate purposes.

-During fiscal 2009, we repurchased and retired \$59.7 million of our outstanding Notes at a discount of approximately 7%.
-This resulted in a \$1.1 million net loss on retirement of debt after deducting the associated unamortized debt discount and debt issuance costs.
-The remaining \$65.3 million par value of our Notes was reclassified to a current liability as our noteholders have the right to require us to repurchase all or a portion of their notes for cash on December 1, 2009.
+During the second quarter of fiscal 2009, we repurchased and retired \$59.7 million of our outstanding Notes at a discount from par of approximately 7%, which resulted in a \$1.1 million net loss on retirement of debt after deducting the associated unamortized debt discount and debt issuance costs.
+In December 2009, we repurchased and retired \$63.0 million par value of our Notes as investors exercised their rights to require us to repurchase their Notes.
+Accordingly, as of December 31, 2009, \$2.3 million par value of our Notes remained outstanding and have been classified as long term as the next date Noteholders can require us to repurchase all or a portion of their Notes is beyond one year.